CageEye/archive-sealab-international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

 priority: 2
 heading: Aquaculture
 description: >-
-  s developing the brain of your subsea camera.
-Our System on Chip (SoC) can be customised for different cameras, and remotely reprogrammed to perform even more advanced tasks.
+  SEALAB is developing the brain of your subsea camera.
+Our System on Chip (SoC) can be customized for different cameras, and remotely reprogrammed to perform even more advanced tasks.
 featuredimage: /img/aquaculture-hero.jpg
 splitSections:
   - content: >-